sccn/sccn.github.io/workshops/Twelfth_EEGLAB_Workshop.md

 Using the Online EEGLAB Workshop
 --------------------------------

-<font color="black">*Videos of the workshop talks are now available for
-streaming through the links below!
+*Videos of the workshop talks are now available for streaming through the links below!
 The video web pages also contain relevant questions and links to further information.
 The talk slides are also available for download in PDF format through links below.